redis/redis-doc/topics/streams-intro.md

 * AOF must be used with a strong fsync policy if persistence of messages is important in your application.
 * By default the asynchronous replication will not guarantee that **XADD** commands or consumer groups state changes are replicated: after a failover something can be missing depending on the ability of slaves to receive the data from the master.
 * The **WAIT** command may be used in order to force the propagation of the changes to a set of slaves.
-However note that while this makes very unlikely that data is lost, the Redis failover process as operated by Sentinel or Redis Cluster performs only a *best effort* check to failover to the slave which is the most updated, and under certain specific failures may promote a slave that lacks some data.
+However note that while this makes it very unlikely that data is lost, the Redis failover process as operated by Sentinel or Redis Cluster performs only a *best effort* check to failover to the slave which is the most updated, and under certain specific failures may promote a slave that lacks some data.

-So when designing application using Redis streams and consumer groups, make sure to understand the semantical properties your application should have during failures, and configure things accordingly, evaluating if it is safe enough for your use case.
+So when designing an application using Redis streams and consumer groups, make sure to understand the semantical properties your application should have during failures, and configure things accordingly, evaluating if it is safe enough for your use case.

 ## Removing single items from a stream